telerik/ajax-docs/controls/editor/functionality/toolbars/dropdowns/custom-links.md

 ````

->note Please bear in mind that RadEditor will persist its state (including the Custom Links set) between post backs.
+>tip Please bear in mind that RadEditor will persist its state (including the Custom Links set) between post backs.
 In order to create a new set of Custom Links (e.g. for different users), you will need to clear it first.
 This can be done using **Remove()** or **Clear()** methods of the Links collection.

 ## See Also